 But why did it change?
 What can be done to try and reverse this?

 Whilst schools and many parents have tried their best to master homeschooling.

 It is true that children have not been writing as much as they would have in school.
 School creates an environment that encourages children to write as much as possible, but at home, this is not the case.
 As well as this, the work that children have been completing in lockdown is often on the computer.
 Which is excellent for their IT skills, but perhaps not for their handwriting.

 1. Reduced letter legibility

 Letter clarity and legibility may be reduced.
 You may also find that the overall sizing is larger than expected.
 Some may have forgotten how to join certain letters together or how to hold a pencil.
-They may need some extra help in the form of individual handwriting lessons to get them back on track.
+They may need some extra help in the form of individual online handwriting lessons to get them back on track.